Steps to Forming an LLC

 Step 2.
 Choose a Registered Agent

-The registered agent must have a physical presence in California but may be an individual resident, domestic or foreign corporation authorized to transact business in California.
-The registered agent must also have a physical address in California and a Post Office Box is not acceptable.
+The California registered agent must have a physical presence in California and filed a certificate pursuant to Section 1505.
+The agent will also have a physical street address and be available during normal business hours for service of process (to accept delivery of documents).
+The address doesn’t have to be the business address, , but a Post Office Box or personal mailbox is not acceptable.
 If the registered office includes a suite number, it must be included in the registered office address.
-The person named as agent must be a resident of California or a corporation that has filed a certificate pursuant to Section 1505.

-Provided you as the business owner have a physical presence in California, you can be the registered agent however, there are some privacy benefits to having a third-party registered agent.
+Provided you as the business owner have a physical presence in California, you can be the agent, however, there are some privacy benefits (such as not using your home address) to having a registered agent service.